bjwo/bjwo.github.io/_pages/EuroVelo6.md

 ---
-title: "EuroVelo 6: Cycle from Ulm to Bucharest along the Danube"
+title: "EuroVelo 6: Cycle from Ulm to the Black Sea along the Danube"
-excerpt: "In September I will ride the EuroVelo 6 along the Danube river and if all goes well, I will pass through the cities of Ulm, Passau, Vienna, Bratislava, Budapest, Belgrad and finally Bucarest."
+excerpt: "In September 2019 I cycled the EuroVelo 6 along the Danube river from Ulm all the way to Constanta at the Black Sea - before heading to a wedding of a good friend in Bucharest."
 header:
-  overlay_image: /assets/images/EuroVelo10/finland_lake.jpg
+  overlay_image: /assets/images/EuroVelo6/ev6-banner.jpg
   overlay_filter: 0.35
 permalink: /eurovelo6/
 author_profile: true